LT1st/System_engineering_programm/README.md

 ```

 # TSP dataloaders and solution collections.
-System engineering programming in 2022 spring.
 Aiming to design a alograthm for TSP.

 # Code
 - Useful and poweerful Dataloader for TSP data and ATSP dataset